 Sexual Misconduct is a form of sexual harassment and refers to sexual offenses including but not limited to rape, sexual assault, sexual battery, sexual exploitation, sexual coercion and any other forms of nonconsensual sexual activity.
 Sexual misconduct can be committed by strangers, acquaintances and family members, as well as casual and long-term dating partners.

 Sexual assault includes, but is not limited to, attempted or unwanted sexual activity, such as sexual touching and fondling.
 This includes the touching of an unwilling person’s intimate parts (defined as genitalia, groin, breast or buttock, or clothing covering them), or forcing an unwilling person to touch another’s intimate parts.

-BullyingIntentional electronic, written, verbal or physical act, or a series of acts that is severe, persistent or pervasive; and has the effect of doing any of the following: (i) substantially interfering with a student’s education; (ii) creating a threatening environment; or (iii) substantially disrupting the orderly operation of the University.
+BullyingIntentional electronic, written, verbal or physical act, or a series of acts that is severe, persistent or pervasive; and has the effect of doing any of the following: (i) substantially interfering with a student’s education or employee's performance; (ii) creating a threatening environment; or (iii) substantially disrupting the orderly operation of the University.